-FFY 2015
+FFY 2015 2016

-Target 0%
+Target 0% 0%

-Data 0%
+Data 0% 0%

-Key: Gray - Data Prior to Baseline Yellow - Baseline
+Gray - Data Prior to Baseline Yellow - Baseline

-Has the State Established a minimum n-size requirement?
+Has the State established a minimum n and/or cell size requirement?
 Yes No

 The State may only include, in both the numerator and the denominator, districts that met the State-established n and/or cell size.
 Report the number of districts totally excluded from the calculation as a result of the requirement because the district did not meet the minimum n and/or cell size.
-706
+668

-Number of districts with disproportionate representation of racial and ethnic groups in special education and related services Number of districts with disproportionate representation of racial and ethnic groups in special education and related services that is the result of inappropriate identification Number of districts that met the State's minimum n-size FFY 2015 Data FFY 2016 Target FFY 2016 Data 0 0 256 0% 0% 0%
+Number of districts with disproportionate representation of racial and ethnic groups in special education and related services Number of districts with disproportionate representation of racial and ethnic groups in special education and related services that is the result of inappropriate identification Number of districts that met the State's minimum n-size FFY 2016 Data FFY 2017 Target FFY 2017 Data 0 0 261 0% 0% 0%